Table of Contents

 German Shepherds are prone to some food allergies and skin problems, and for these dogs – a raw diet can be the answer!
 If homemade, you have complete control of what is put in the food, and you can choose to leave out for example chicken, which is known to cause allergies in some dogs.
 There is no longer a need to scout the pet stores for kibble types that suit your dog’s specific dietary needs, but instead, you simply modify the food they are already eating.

-Beneficial effects after changing to a raw diet are reportedly a shinier coat, healthier skin, firmer and smaller stool, and better oral health.
+Beneficial effects after changing to a raw diet are reportedly a shinier coat, healthier skin, firmer stool, and better oral health.
 This is most clearly seen in cases where a GSD owner switches from a low-quality food brand and to a raw diet, but some change has also been reported in dogs that go from eating a high-quality grain-free kibble and to starting a BARF diet.
 These types of benefits are individual, and it may vary from dog to dog.
 Just like humans; not all dogs thrive on the same type of food and nutrients, so if this is something you would like to put your German Shepherds on – you will simply have to wait and see if it works for them.

 Time may be an issue for some German Shepherd owners, as a BARF diet requires a bit more effort than feeding dry food or wet food out of a can.
 While you may be used to just scooping up food for your pup – BARF does require some preparation.
 If making your own raw dog food, it is obvious why it might be more time consuming than feeding traditional dog food; as you would have to hit the store to buy ingredients, then make it, freeze it, and heat it up before every meal.
 You could also make every meal fresh, but that would require even more of your time.